 We all have different life situations, histories, and goals that we bring to the present moment.
 Each chapter of this book provides practices to be adapted to your own life.
 The written explanation of each practice serves as a foundation.
 Beyond that, you have the liberty to define your practice to suit your needs.
 If uncertain about the specific formulation of your practice, it is always helpful to look within.
 Ask your heart how to build your practice based on what you feel you truly need.
-[Also consider signing up for the Evolve Plan which includes one to one support from the author.
-We're here for you so you can be there for everyone.]
 Sometimes the practice you need is the opposite of the practice you naturally want.
 And because any rigid pattern breaks under stress, do not treat your practices as a chore you must complete or an inflexible framework that cannot evolve or change.
 Approach your practice with childlike wonder and ingenuity.
 With a true desire for understanding, you will learn as quickly and deeply as a child.
 Forge ahead in your present moment, as the process of self-understanding—understanding the deeper reality of your existence in this universe—will provide you with a greater sense of purpose, adventure, and joy of experience than can be found in any manmade distraction.

 Your life experience is complex and ever-changing.
 For this reason, your journey will certainly require employing resources beyond this book, especially during Chapter One which explores physical concepts well-documented by our scientific society.
 We are fortunate to live in a time of connection.
 We can connect locally with skilled practitioners for services or support, and we can connect instantly to detailed, up-to-date information on the Internet.
 Both resources should be utilized as needed to support your practice.
 It is not possible to present the practices in this book as check-the-box exercises that provide you all the answers.
 This is simply because your answers will be unique to your own experience and situation.
 You are responsible for building and supporting your practice using any knowledge available to you.
 Connect with your world.
 Everything comes easily with the right connections.